 Plants to divide in spring

 Those plants that are still flowering now will need to be divided in spring (March to May).
 This also suits slightly less hardy perennials.
-These include:

 Plants not to divide